lexis-project/orch-service-tosca-templates/examples/applications/eventTrigger/README.md

 ![A4C workflow](images/a4c_workflow.png)

-If you update the file at the URL to add some content to it, after a few seconds, the job should appear as done, and the workflow will continue.
+If you update the file at the URL provided in input, to add some content to it, after a few seconds, the job should appear as done, and the workflow will continue.
 In our implementation, the workflow will in parallel delete the cloud compute instance, and submit/monitor a HEAppE job on a HPC cluster.